grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/_index.md

 keywords:
   - Mimir deployment
   - Mimir Kubernetes
-menuTitle: Deploying on Kubernetes
+menuTitle: Deploy on Kubernetes
-title: Deploying Grafana Mimir on Kubernetes
+title: Deploy Grafana Mimir on Kubernetes
 weight: 12
 ---

-# Deploying Grafana Mimir on Kubernetes
+# Deploy Grafana Mimir on Kubernetes

 You can use Helm or Tanka to deploy Grafana Mimir on Kubernetes.